top of page

 We first rose to prominence in the 1920s, when the USSR began breeding Caucasian Shepherd dogs for our courage, good hearing, keen eyesight, and physical strength.
 We guarded prisoners and patrolled the Berlin Wall before it fell.
 You could say we’ve witnessed history firsthand – oops, first paw!

 Eventually, we became more well-known in the West – it’s believed the first Caucasian Shepherd came to Ohio in the 1990s as a family pet.
 Before that, in 1982, we were recognized by the FCI.
-Later, in 1995, the United Kennel Club (UKC) officially recognized our breed, and we joined the Foundation Stock Service of the American Kennel Club (AKC) a year later!
+Later, in 1995, the United Kennel Club (UKC) officially recognized our breed, and we joined the Foundation Stock Service of the American Kennel Club (AKC) a year later!a

 In addition to purebred Caucasian Shepherds like me, there are tons of pawfectly sweet mixed-breed Caucasian Shepherds that are looking to find their furever homes.
 You can learn where to find your next pet below!